tgranqvist/repro/README.md

 - Without doing any changes build the container: `docker build -t repro/app .`.
 It works.
 - Uncomment the line in `src/routes/+page.server.ts` and rerun the build.
 It fails.

+One way to fix it, is to add a default for APP_DATABASE_TYPE to the Dockerfile.

+Note that the project doesn't even use a database, not needed for reproducing the bug.

 To better emulate how I usally run my apps, start the composefile: `docker compose up --build`.